akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 ## Edit option labels

 1. Click on the option name in the left column of the screen
-1. Edit the labels you wish to updated
+1. Edit the labels you wish to update
 1. Click on the `Done` button